-The applicant is proposing to construct a new, private septic system to accommodate the sewage of the proposed development.
-The applicant has submitted approval from the City of Malibu Environmental Health Department stating that this septic system is in conformance with the minimum requirements of the City of Malibu Uniform Plumbing Code.
+The applicant is proposing to use the existing private septic system to accommodate the sewage of the proposed development.
+The applicant has submitted approval from the City of Malibu Environmental Health Department stating that the continued use of this septic system is in conformance with the minimum requirements of the City of Malibu Uniform Plumbing Code.
 The City of Malibu's minimum health code standards for septic systems have been found protective of coastal resources and take into consideration the percolation capacity of soils along the coastline, the depth to groundwater, etc. Therefore, the Commission finds that the proposed project is consistent with Section 30231 of the Coastal Act.